notrewd/Unity-Essentials/docs/Components/Databases.md

 }
 ```

+{% endcode %}

+{% hint style="info" %}
-_Every database item has an ID property created by default.
-This ID property is to help you uniquely identify a database item._
+Every database item has an ID property created by default.
+This ID property is to help you uniquely identify a database item.
+{% endhint %}

 ## Creating a Database

 Now that we have a database item created and ready to go, we can move on to creating the database itself.
 To create a database, we need to create an empty class that derives from `DatabaseObject` along with the `Database` attribute that accepts the type of the database item that we want to have in our database.
 We also need to be able to create it from the asset menu and that's where the [`CreateAssetMenu`](https://docs.unity3d.com/ScriptReference/CreateAssetMenuAttribute.html) attribute comes in.

+{% code title="MyDatabase.cs" lineNumbers="true" %}

 ```cs
 using UnityEngine;